fleek-network/ursa/crates/ursa-tracker/README.md

 # Ursa Node Tracker

 A simple pre-consensus http tracker for Ursa nodes.
 Provides prometheus http service discovery for metrics.
-Nodes announce their configuration, and the tracker performs a quick verification, and stores the node info.
+Nodes register their configuration, and the tracker performs a quick verification, and stores the node info.

 The tracker will also perform a simple IP/DNS lookup to assign proper geo labels to the nodes.